bluemoonways/WhatsApp-Expense-Management-System/README.md

 The system also provides a **person-wise web dashboard**, allowing the team to view expenses, payments, balances, recent transactions, and category-wise spending.

-This project demonstrates how **AI and workflow automation can be applied to solve a real operational problem and replace a manual spreadsheet-based process with a structured, automated system.**
+This project demonstrates how **AI and workflow automation can be applied to solve a real operational problem and replace a manual spreadsheet-based process with a structured, automated system**.

----

 ## 🎯 Problem Statement